Doubtroom/Web-Stack/STREAK_FEATURE.md

 # Daily Streak Feature Implementation

 ## Overview
-The Daily Streak feature has been successfully implemented in the Doubtroom application.
-This feature tracks user activity and maintains a daily streak counter that resets after 24 hours of inactivity.
+The Daily Streak feature tracks user activity and maintains a daily streak counter that resets after 24 hours of inactivity.
+All streak logic is now handled centrally in the backend, ensuring consistency and maintainability.

 ## Features Implemented

 ### 1. Backend Implementation

-#### Database Schema Updates✅
+#### Database Schema Updates ✅
-- **User Model** (`backend/models/User.js`): Added streak-related fields:
+- **Streaks Model** (`backend/models/Streaks.js`):
   - `currentStreak`: Current daily streak count
   - `longestStreak`: Longest streak achieved
-  - `lastActivityDate`: Last activity timestamp
+  - `lastActiveDate`: Last activity timestamp
-  - `lastStreakUpdate`: Last streak update timestamp
+  - `currentStreakStartDate`, `longestStreakStartDate`, `longestStreakEndDate`, `updatedAt`
+- **User Model**: No longer contains streak fields (removed to prevent data drift and confusion).

-#### API Endpoints✅
+#### API Endpoints ✅
 - **GET** `/api/streak`: Get user's current streak data
 - **POST** `/api/streak/update`: Update user's streak (called on activity)
+- **POST** `/api/streak/reset/:userId`: Admin-only manual reset for a user's streak

-#### Controllers✅
+#### Controllers ✅
-- **`streakController.js`**: Handles streak logic including:
+- **`streakController.js`**: Handles all streak logic including:
   - Daily streak calculation
   - Consecutive day tracking
   - Streak reset after inactivity
   - Longest streak tracking
+  - **Centralized activity type tracking**: All valid activity types are defined in `STREAK_ACTIVITY_TYPES`.
+To add a new activity, update this constant only.
+- **Other Controllers**: Must call the `/api/streak/update` endpoint for streak updates.
+No direct Streak model updates are allowed outside the streak controller and the scheduled reset job.

-#### Automated Reset Job✅-not needed
+#### Automated Reset Job ✅
 - **`streakResetJob.js`**: Scheduled job that runs every hour to reset streaks for inactive users
-- Automatically resets streaks for users inactive for more than 24 hours
+- Only updates the Streaks model (no longer touches the User model)
+- Logs user IDs whose streaks were reset (placeholder for future notifications)

 ### 2. Frontend Implementation

-#### Redux State Management✅
+#### Redux State Management ✅
 - **`streakSlice.js`**: Manages streak state with actions:
   - `fetchStreak`: Get user's streak data
-  - `updateStreak`: Update streak on activity
+  - `updateStreak`: Update streak on activity (calls backend API)
   - `resetStreak`: Reset streak state
+  - Handles optimistic UI and error feedback
+  - Resets streak state on logout

-#### UI Components✅
+#### UI Components ✅
 - **`StreakIcon.jsx`**: Displays streak icon with count badge
-  - Shows current streak number
+  - Shows current streak number (or zero, with tooltip)
-  - Interactive tooltip with streak details
+  - Interactive tooltip with streak details and error state
-  - Hover animations
+  - Manual refresh supported via prop
   - Positioned near profile icon in navbar

-#### Activity Tracking✅removed as it is upated in contrllers
+#### Activity Tracking ✅
-- **`useStreakActivity.js`**: Custom hook that:
-  - Automatically updates streak on page visits
-  - Checks for daily activity
-  - Triggers streak updates on user actions

-#### Integration Points
-Streak updates are triggered on:
-- **Home page visits**: Daily activity check
-- **Question submission**: When user posts a question
-- **Answer submission**: When user posts an answer
+- **Integration Points**: Streak updates are triggered by calling the backend API after user activities (e.g., question/answer submission).
+No direct frontend-only tracking or custom hook is used as the source of truth.
+- **How to Add New Activities**: Update the `STREAK_ACTIVITY_TYPES` constant in the backend.
+All controllers and frontend code should reference this for valid activity types.

 ### 3. Visual Design